rubyworks/anise/demo/toplevel/01_annotations.md

 = TOPLEVEL Annotations

-Load the primary annotations library.

-  require 'anise/annotation'

-Including Annotations at the toplevel should make them available to all classes.
+Extending Object with `Annotations` should make them available to all classes.

   class ::Object
-    include Anise::Annotation
+    extend Anise::Annotations
   end

 Given a example class X we can apply annotations to it using the #ann method.

   class X
-    annotator :ann
     ann :x1, :a=>1
     ann :x1, :b=>2
   end